mmoollllee/bedrock-deployer-7/README.md

 Trellis provides a powerful deployment with Ansible.
 But if you would like to deploy Bedrock only while running a custom process, Deployer is a quick and simple alternative.

-Maybe you are even trying to deploy Bedrock to a shared hosting.
-Depending on your hosting environment, this *may* be possible.
-Check out [florianmoser/plesk-deployer](https://github.com/FlorianMoser/plesk-deployer).
+Maybe you are even trying to deploy Bedrock to a shared hosting like Plesk.
+Depending on your hosting environment, this can be possible.

 **A word of caution:** Make sure you have a backup of your local as well as your remote files, before experimenting with deployment recipes.
 Files might easily get overwritten when you provide wrong paths!
 You are solely responsible by using the recipes provided here.